UK blocks Microsoft and Activision gaming deals, biggest in tech - ExBulletin

 Sony’s European press office did not respond to a request for comment.

-Watchdog said it looked at Microsoft’s remedy in considerable detail, but found it needed oversight.
+Watchdog said it reviewed Microsoft’s remedies “pretty deeply” but found their oversight necessary.

 Cloud gaming is a small part of the UK’s 5 billion ($6.2 billion) video game market.
 However, experts forecast explosive growth in the next few years, with user numbers tripled from early 2021 to the end of 2022, and the cloud gaming market could be worth £1 billion by 2026. is expected to grow to , the regulator said.